 - It’s a good idea to keep the cheese and walnuts off.
 The dressing will dissolve the cheese and will soften the walnuts.

-More kale salads you’ll love:
+More kale salads and recipes you’ll love:

 - Massaged Kale Antipasto Salad